langchain-ai/langchain/docs/index.rst

    modules/vectorstore
    modules/chains

-Explanations: higher level, conceptual explanations of the LangChain components.
-This is the place to go if you want to increase your high level understanding of the problems LangChain is solving, and how we decided to go about do so.
+Full API documentation.
+This is the place to look if you want to see detailed information about the various classes, methods, and APIs.

 .. toctree::
    :maxdepth: 1
    :caption: Resources
+   :name: resources

    core_concepts.md
    glossary.md
    Discord <https://discord.gg/6adMQxSpJS>

+Higher level, conceptual explanations of the LangChain components.
+This is the place to go if you want to increase your high level understanding of the problems LangChain is solving, and how we decided to go about do so.